-Cleaning your tires regularly is an important part of preventative maintenance.
-It removes any buildup of brake dust, road grime and other elements that could potentially damage the tire.
+Tires are usually the dirtiest parts of your car, but regular cleaning is an important part of preventative maintenance.
+It removes any buildup of brake dust, road grime and other elements that could potentially damage the tires.

 Spot test a small, hidden area before use.

-- Apply cleaner.
-Spray Simple Green All Wheel & Tire on cool, dry wheels.
-Let sit 1 to 2 minutes.
+- Apply cleaner to one tire.
+Spray Simple Green All Wheel & Tire Cleaner on cool, dry wheels one at a time.
+Let it sit for 1 to 2 minutes.